abinit/abinit/doc/tutorial/eph4isotc.md

 The |AbiPy| script used to perform the GS + DFPT steps is available [here](https://github.com/abinit/MgB2_eph4isotc/blob/main/run_mgb2_phonons.py).
-Note that several parameters have been tuned in order to reach a reasonable **compromise between accuracy and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
+Please keep in mind that several parameters have been tuned in order to reach a reasonable **compromise between accuracy and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
 <!--
 It is clear that, in more realistic applications, one should monitor the convergence of